Vladislav Blănuță: FC U Craiova

 On 4 September 2022, Blănuță joined Romanian club FC U Craiova on a season-long loan.
 He scored his first career goal on 3 February 2023, in a 5–0 home thrashing of Universitatea Cluj in the Liga I.

 In May 2023, after appearing in 12 matches in all competitions, Blănuță's move was made permanent for a reported fee of €250,000 and 20% interest.
 During the 2023–24 season, he made 35 appearances and scored eight goals, but his club ended the campaign at the bottom of the table and was directly relegated.

 On 12 July 2024, Blănuță returned to the Liga I on a one-year loan deal with Universitatea Cluj.
 He enjoyed a strong campaign in Cluj-Napoca, helping his team secure fourth place in the league while finishing as the sixth-highest goalscorer with 12 goals.

 Dynamo Kyiv

 On 3 September 2025, Blănuță signed a five-year contract with Ukrainian Premier League team Dynamo Kyiv.
 The transfer fee was reported to be between €2 million and €2.6 million, with up to €300,000 in bonuses, while a 20% sell-on clause was also retained by FC U Craiova.
 Shortly after his arrival, Blănuță was accused of having previously shared pro-Russian content on social media; the club stated he had admitted past mistakes and confirmed his pro-Ukrainian stance.

 Blănuță made his official debut on 13 September 2025, in a 2–2 league draw with Obolon Kyiv.
 He came on as a 78th-minute substitute for Andriy Yarmolenko, but his appearance was met with hostility from sections of the crowd due to his past social media activity.

+Blănuță scored his only goal for the club on 6 November 2025, netting in the 88th minute of a 6–0 home victory over Zrinjski Mostar in the UEFA Conference League league phase.
+Over the course of the remainder of the season, he fell out of favour, making only sporadic substitute appearances in the league and European competitions.

+Lechia Gdańsk

+On 29 August 2026, Blănuță moved to Polish side Lechia Gdańsk for a reported transfer fee of €1.5 million, signing a five-year contract.